danyalmck/Cellular_Automata_CA/WolframCA/README.md

 **All of [The Wolfram Elementary CA](https://en.wikipedia.org/wiki/Elementary_cellular_automaton) in one program.**

-Input your desired rule and initial conditoin, then run the code.
+Input your desired rule and initial conditoin, then open the html file.

 Press : 'r' to generate and 's' to stop generating.